eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 ## What kind of projects can I add?

 Codewind develops cloud-native microservices.
 Therefore, each project must be self-sufficient, not reliant on other projects to build.
-To determine the projects you want to develop, see the following:
+To determine the projects you want to develop, consider:

-* To simplify enhancement in containers and deploy cloud-native applications, work with [Codewind](https://www.eclipse.org/codewind/overview.html).
+* To simplify enhancement in containers and deploy cloud-native applications, develop projects with [Codewind](https://www.eclipse.org/codewind/overview.html).
-* To control the stacks that deploy cloud applications to Kubernetes, work with[Appsody](https://appsody.dev/docs).
+* To work with application stacks that deploy cloud applications to Kubernetes, develop projects with [Appsody](https://appsody.dev/docs).
-* To deploy applications on an OpenShift or OKD cluster,[OpenShift Do (odo)](https://www.eclipse.org/codewind/che-odo-support.html).
+* To deploy applications on an OpenShift or OKD cluster, develop projects with [OpenShift Do (odo)](https://www.eclipse.org/codewind/che-odo-support.html).

 Codewind also contains a special build engine for the following languages.
 To utilize the build engine, see the following setup guides: